Paradox Live: Other charted songs

+"—" denotes releases that did not chart or were not released in that region.

 Anime

-At the end of the Paradox Live 2nd dope show live concert, it was announced that the project will be receive an anime television series adaptation titled Paradox Live: The Animation.
+At the end of the Paradox Live 2nd dope show live concert, it was announced that the project would receive an anime television series adaptation titled Paradox Live: The Animation.
 It is produced by Pine Jam and directed by Naoya Ando, with scripts written by Takayo Ikami, character designs handled by Koji Haneda, and music composed by Taku Iwasaki.
 The cast will reprise their roles in the series.
 The series premiered on October 3, 2023, on Tokyo MX and other networks.
 The opening theme song is "Rise Up" by the groups BAE, The Cat's Whiskers, Cozmez, and Akan Yatsura, while the ending theme song is "Every Day Every Night" by the group Buraikan.
 Crunchyroll licensed the series outside of Asia.
 Plus Media Networks Asia has licensed the series in Southeast Asia. while Deep has licensed it for Russia.
 Russia is the only country which made a full dubbing of the series with all songs being dubbed as well.

+An anime film was announced during the "Paradox Live Dope Show 2026" event on May 31, 2026.
+It will be produced by Studio Graph77.